thomasr96/Vanouver-Special-Classification-/README.md

 The website is designed in such a way that each logged house address (house number and street name) is contained in a separate page along with the corresponding image of the house.
 The creator of the website also logged the location of the Vancouver Special house locations.
 The original goal for this project was to be able to speed up the logging process, where instead of physically looking for Vancouver specials, the final product would be able to gather images from Google Streetview, sift through them, and classify each image based on whether it contains a Vancouver Special or not.
 The target location for this was Burnaby, BC.

 Two datasets were collected - one with house images collected from [vancouverspecial.com](vancouverspecial.com) (for positive examples) and [imagenet.com](imagenet.com) (for negative examples) and one with house images collected from the Google Streetview API.
 Data collection and results are discussed below.
+The code to run this project is discussed after.

 # Data Collection
 ## VS website and Imagenet Dataset